Human Rights Due Diligence

 Wistron's Global Human Rights Policy

-Wistron has established the Human Rights Policy to demonstrate our support and compliance with international labor standards and key global standards such as the UN Guiding Principles on Business and Human Rights (UNGPs), ILO Tripartite Declaration of Principles, ILO Declaration on Fundamental Principles and Rights at Work, OECD Guidelines for Multinational Enterprises, the UN Universal Declaration of Human Rights, the UN Global Compact, and the RBA Code of Conduct.
-The policy expressly specifies all stakeholders of the Company as the applicable targets, including the Company, the supply chain, partners, and joint ventures.
-The policy also clearly expresses and explains the commitments to human rights and related management principles.
+Wistron has established the Human Rights Policy to demonstrate our support and compliance with international labor and human rights norms and authoritative global standards, for example, the United Nations Universal Declaration of Human Rights, the United Nations Global Compact, the United Nations Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work, OECD Guidelines for Multinational Enterprises, Responsible Business Alliance Code of Conduct, etc. The policies clearly state and explain the content of human rights commitments and related management principles in addition to the clear description that its applicable objects cover all stakeholders of the Company, such as the Company itself, supply chain, partners, joint ventures, etc. The policy also clearly expresses and explains the commitments to human rights and related management principles.

-Wistron has started audit and certification process in accordance with the standards of the Responsible Business Alliance (RBA) in all global operations to ensure that the Company maintains consistent framework and compliance standards in the management of global human rights issues (Please see the Wistron human rights due diligence management report ).
-No Wistron operations had serious human rights violations in 2022.
+Wistron has started the audit and certification process in accordance with the standards of the Responsible Business Alliance (RBA) in all global operations to ensure that the Company maintains consistent framework and compliance standards in the management of global human rights issues (Please see the Wistron human rights due diligence management report ).
+No major violation of human rights has occurred in Wistron's global operations with the continuous efforts of all colleagues in 2023.

 Establish Human Rights Due Diligence Management Procedures